LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

 \subsubsection{Sensor Noise Model}

-To create the sensor noise model, measurement data from the gyroscopes (MEMS) and magnetometers (magneto-inductive) was recorded using the InnoCube EQM in a Thermal Vacuum (TV) chamber.
-The chamber was evacuated to $10^{-4}$\,mBar to eliminate convection effects and cooled.
-Figures~\ref{fig:TV_Kammer_offen} and \ref{fig:TV_Kammer_geschlossen} show the setup.
-Because the cooling units produce magnetic interference and vibration, data acquisition was performed only after reaching the target temperature with all pumps and cooling disabled.
-The EQM then warmed naturally back to approx.\ 30~$^\circ$C room temperature, with the asymptotic temperature evolution compensated during data processing.
+To create the sensor noise model, measurement data from the gyroscopes (MEMS) and magnetometers (magneto-inductive) was recorded using the InnoCube EQM in a Thermal Vacuum Chamber (TVAC).
+The chamber was evacuated to $10^{-4}$~\text{mBar} to eliminate convection effects and cooled.
+Since the cooling units produce magnetic interference and vibration, data acquisition was performed only after reaching the target temperature with all pumps and cooling disabled.
+The EQM then warmed naturally back to approximately 30~$^\circ$\text{C} room temperature.

-The dataset was cropped to match the in-orbit temperature range of -3.55~$^\circ$C to 15.6~$^\circ$C. In total, data from five experiments was evaluated and a sensor noise model was built.
-The noise model consists of a bias term $v_b$, sampled once per episode (corresponding roughly to an attitude maneuver) and white noise $v_w$ (sampled every time step) during simulation.
+The dataset was cropped to match the in-orbit temperature range of -3.55~$^\circ$\text{C} to 15.6~$^\circ$\text{C}.
+In total, data from five experiments were evaluated and a sensor noise model was built.
+The noise model consists of a bias term $v_\mathrm{b}$, sampled once per episode (corresponding roughly to an attitude maneuver), and white noise $v_\mathrm{w}$, sampled every time step during simulation.

-The raw data was divided into 60~s segments (artificial ``maneuvers''), assuming nearly constant bias within each segment.
+The raw data were divided into 60~s segments (artificial ``maneuvers''), assuming nearly constant bias within each segment.
 For each segment, the mean value was taken as the bias estimate.
-The standard deviation of the segment means forms $\sigma_b$.
+The standard deviation of the segment means forms $\sigma_\mathrm{b}$.
 Since temperatures near room temperature are overrepresented, segment means were temperature-weighted based on their histogram distribution to avoid bias toward those ranges.
 White noise statistics were obtained by subtracting each segment mean from the corresponding samples.
-The standard deviation of all residuals across all segments forms $\sigma_n$.
-For all simulations both $\sigma_b$ and $\sigma_n$ were additionally scaled by factor of 1.2 before the sampling step for domain randomization.
+The standard deviation of all residuals across all segments forms $\sigma_\mathrm{w}$.
+For all simulations, both $\sigma_\mathrm{b}$ and $\sigma_\mathrm{w}$ were additionally scaled by factor of 1.2 prior to sampling for domain randomization.
+The noise sampling model can in brief be described by \eqref{eq:vb}--\eqref{eq:v_total}: